CompliantVLA-adaptor: VLM-Guided Variable Impedance Action for Safe Contact-Rich Manipulation: Methodology

 \subsubsection{Multimodal-informed impedance parameter generation}

 The final impedance parameters fed to the VIC controller combine VLM-generated values with real-time force feedback:

 where $\alpha_{\text{force}} \in [0.2, 1]$ is a force-based scaling factor that reduces stiffness when measured forces exceed safe thresholds.
+The range of $\alpha_{\text{force}}$ is set by experience.
 This ensures that even if the VLM suggests high stiffness based on visual context, the controller remains compliant in response to unexpected contact forces. $\mathbf{D}_p^{\text{final}}$ is computed to ensure critical damping, where $M_{\text{eff}}$ is the effective mass and $\zeta = 0.7$.

 During execution, we continuously monitor force/torque sensor readings $\mathbf{F}_{\text{meas}}$ at 1000 Hz.
 The reactive regulation strategy adapts based on both measured forces and context reasoning from the VLM.